wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

 2. Enable binary logging in the MySQL server.
 For detailed instructions, see [Enabling the Binlog tutorial by debezium](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).

     !!!note
-        If you are using MySQL 8.0, please use the following query to check the binlog status:
+        If you are using MySQL 8.0, use the following query to check the binlog status:
         ```
         SELECT variable_value as "BINARY LOGGING STATUS (log-bin) ::"
         FROM performance_schema.global_variables WHERE variable_name='log_bin';